Mirna Radulović

-Mirna Radulović (Мирна Радуловић) is a Serbian singer and songwriter.
-She rose to national media prominence as the winner of the second season of Prvi glas Srbije, a Serbian music talent show similar to The Voice.
-She represented Serbia in the Eurovision Song Contest 2013 with the song, "Ljubav je svuda", as a part of the girl group Moje 3.
+Mirna Radulović (Мирна Радуловић, born 5 July 1992) is a Serbian singer and songwriter.
+She rose to national media prominence as the winner of the second season of Prvi glas Srbije.
+Radulović represented Serbia in the Eurovision Song Contest 2013 with the song, "Ljubav je svuda", as a part of the girl group Moje 3.

 Life and career

 Early life and career: 1992–2012

-Mirna Radulović was born on 5 July 1992 in Subotica (then Federal Republic of Yugoslavia, now Serbia).
+Radulović was born on 5 July 1992 in Subotica (then Federal Republic of Yugoslavia, now Serbia).
 Her mother is an actress and ballerina at the Theatre of Subotica.
-Radulović has a twin sister, Nera, with whom she used to perform as a duo.
+Radulović has a twin sister with whom she used to perform as a duo.
 Prior to her participation in Prvi glas Srbije, Radulović performed in several clubs in Subotica.
-She cited and Beyoncé Knowles and Christina Aguilera as her strongest musical influences.
+She cited and Beyoncé and Christina Aguilera as her strongest musical influences.

 Radulović has previously auditioned for the first season of Prvi glas Srbije in 2011; though she passed the first audition, she quit the competition as she had fainted after her first performance in front of the judges.

 Prvi glas Srbije: 2012–13

-Radulović became a household name in Serbia as the contestant and the winner of the second season of Prvi glas Srbije, a Serbian music talent show similar to The Voice.
+Radulović became a household name in Serbia as the contestant and the winner of the second season of Prvi glas Srbije.
 She successfully went through the blind audition and the battle phase to progress to the live performances.
 In the battle phase, Radulović and Nevena Božović both impressed the judges Vlado Georgiev, Aleksandra Radović and Saša Milošević Mare that they decided to put them both through.
 Ironically, Radulović and Božović would eventually both reach the grand final of the competition.
 Radulović was nominated for elimination once, in the 18th episode on 22 December 2012, but was saved by the judges.

 During her run on Prvi glas Srbije, Radulović was known for her flawless performances of all genres and her triumph was deemed as well deserved.
-However, many viewers of the show criticized the concept where the judges decided the winner instead of the audience, while many expressed their beliefs that Nevena Božović would have won if the decision had been on the voters.
+However, viewers of the show criticized the concept where the judges decided the winner instead of the audience, while others expressed their beliefs that Nevena Božović would have won if the decision had been on the voters.

 Radulović performed the following songs live: